Referral

 • The green book chapter 19 now has up to date guidance on influenza vaccinations and egg allergy.
 Further information can be found from BASCI here.
 Essentially, only if the patient has a history of anaphylaxis to egg do special considerations need to be applied for vaccination.

-• Please take special note of children with moderate to severe eczema and/or egg allergy; new evidence found in the LEAP study suggests they should be referred to paediatric allergy between the ages of 4-11 months for early introduction of peanut to prevent peanut allergy, this should not be done at home, however specialist input is required as rapidly as possible.
+• Please take special note of children with moderate to severe eczema and/or egg allergy; new evidence found in the LEAP study suggests they should be referred to paediatric allergy between the ages of 4-11 months for early introduction of peanut to prevent peanut allergy.
+This should not be done at home, but specialist input is required as rapidly as possible.

 Referral Criteria